Finite group actions and G-monopole classes on smooth 4-manifolds: Examples of of Theorem

-Before considering the next example, recall that every finite group acting freely on $S^3$ is in fact conjugate to a subgroup of $O(4)$, and hence its quotient 3-manifold admits a metric of constant positive curvature.
-This follows from the spherical space form conjecture finally proven by G. Perelman.
-(See \cite{morgan-tian1}.)
+Before considering the next example, recall that every finite group acting freely on $S^3$ is in fact conjugate to a subgroup of $SO(4)$, and hence its quotient 3-manifold admits a metric of constant positive curvature.
+This follows from the well-known result of G. Perelman.
+(See \cite{morgan-tian1, morgan-tian2}.)